 Io sto con la sposa

-“I am with the bride” is a documentary about former Syrians and sympathizes that are EU citizens which help several Syrian refugees to travel from Milano in Italy to Malmö in Sweden in hope of getting the right of asylum in a country that offers better treatment.
+“I am with the bride” is a documentary about Syrians and shows EU citizens which help several Syrian refugees to travel from Milano in Italy to Malmö in Sweden in hope of getting the right of asylum in a country that offers better treatment.

 One of the most touching quotes from the movie that made me tweak in my seat was: “We still have the keys to the houses they took from us”.
 It represents everything they left behind – their homes, their friends, their family, their life.
 All of those interviewed want to go back.